xailient-public/docs/docs/installation_c_plus_plus.md

 !!! note

-    To run Xailient SDK on Windows or MacOS, please run it inside a VirtualBox.
+    To run Xailient SDK on Windows or MacOS, please run it inside a VirtualBox or a docker container.

     Here are some resources you can refer to to install Ubuntu operating system on a VirtualBox: